William B. Poole

 William B. Poole (1833–1904) was an American sailor who received the Medal of Honor for valor in action during the American Civil War.

 Poole was born in Maine in 1833.
 On June 19, 1864, he was serving as a quartermaster on the sloop of war USS Kearsarge when she sank the commerce raider CSS Alabama off Cherbourg, France.
 He was awarded his Medal of Honor for gallantry under fire exhibited while steering the ship.

-Poole died in 1904 and is buried in Pine Grove Cemetery in Lynn, Massachusetts.
+Poole died on August 15, 1904 and is buried in Pine Grove Cemetery in Lynn, Massachusetts.
 Fellow Civil War Medal of Honor recipient John G. B. Adams is buried in the same cemetery.

 Medal of Honor citation

 Rank and organization: Quartermaster, U.S. Navy.
 Born: 1833 Maine.
 Accredited to: Maine.
 G.O.
 No.: 45, December 31, 1864.